American Elm Tree

 American Elm provides ornamental interest for every season.
 The six-inch deciduous leaves are highly textured and have cute, toothed edges.
 Their dark green color is a vibrant addition to summer surroundings.

-Small reddish-green flowers form in spring, and although you're not likely to notice them, butterflies and other pollinators of your yard certainly will.
+Small reddish-green flowers form in spring, and although you're not likely to notice them, butterflies and other pollinators in your yard certainly will.
 Invite these "flying flowers" to your yard to add enormous appeal.
-Birds such as Baltimore Oriole prefer nesting in American Elm.
+Birds such as the Baltimore Oriole prefer nesting in American Elm.

 The American Elm is best used as a specimen shade tree in large areas.
 It's wise to plant street trees at least 20 feet apart (measuring from trunk to trunk) to give each root system plenty of room to develop as an individual tree.
 If you are interested in learning more about large tree root systems, click here for our blog!